seng438-winter-2023/seng438-a2-Racheld3/seng438-a2-team_number.md

 Data Utilities Methods:

-1. calculateColumnTotal(Values2D data, int column)
+1. calculateColumnTotal(Values2D data, int column) \n
-    a. data with 1+ columns and rows, and the first column of the data
+    a. data with 1+ columns and rows, and the first column of the data \n
-    b. data with 1+ columns and rows, and the last column of the data
+    b. data with 1+ columns and rows, and the last column of the data \n
-    c. data with 1 column and row, and the only column of the data
+    c. data with 1 column and row, and the only column of the data \n
-    d. data with no columns, and requesting the first column
+    d. data with no columns, and requesting the first column \n
-    e. data with 1 column and row, and requesting a negative column
+    e. data with 1 column and row, and requesting a negative column \n

 2. calculateRowTotal(Values2D data, int row)
     a. data with 1+ columns and rows, and the first row of the data